Table of Contents

 Code of Conduct violations may be addressed as an Issue.
 A GitHub account is required.

-The A11Y Project team monitors all email sent to email@example.com.
+The A11Y Project team monitors all messages sent to us.

 Via anonymous form submission